Ukatoxd95/unihack2024-GenZTranslator/README.md

 # unihack2024-GenZTranslator

+## Description
-Gen Z Translator is a Google Chrome extension that translates text into Gen Z slang and phrases.
+Gen Z Translator is a Google Chrome extension that translates normal text into Gen Z slang and phrases.

 ## Installation

-You can install Gen Z Translator from the Chrome Web Store by [clicking here](https://chrome.google.com/webstore/detail/gen-z-translator/your-extension-id).

-OR

 You can clone the repository and load the extension manually by following these steps: